OSGeo/PROJ/docs/source/operations/conversions/geoc.rst

 .. note::

-    This conversion must be distinguished fom the :ref:`cart` which converts geodetic coordinates to geocentric coordinates in the cartesian domain.
+    This conversion must be distinguished from the :ref:`cart` which converts geodetic coordinates to geocentric coordinates in the cartesian domain.